 - They are known for their sweet fragrant scent.

-- To grow sweet peas you should either start them indoor about 6 weeks before your last frost date for early blooms or start the seeds outdoors in late winter/early Spring once your soil is workable.
-They thrive in the cooler temps.
+- To grow sweet peas you should either start them indoors about 6 weeks before your last frost date for early blooms or start the seeds outdoors in late winter/early Spring once your soil is workable.
+They thrive in cooler temps.

 - I started them indoors last year and didn’t have great luck transplanting them (mostly because we had a whacky Spring in New Hampshire) and then a baby bunny finished them off… so this year I am going to direct sow the seeds as soon as I can.

-- Every part of the sweet pea from the seed to the flowers is poisoness...be careful if you have young children or pets in your garden.
+- Every part of the sweet pea from the seed to the flowers is poisonous...be careful if you have young children or pets in your garden.

 popular sweet peas: